DanRich123/AlpineEM/examples/non_Foster_recieving_monopole/README.md

 # A Non-Foster Recieving Monopole Antenna (AlpineEM FDTD) (Work in progress....)

 This example uses AlpineEM to perform FDTD simulations that calculate the effective aperture area of a non-Foster loaded monopole antenna over an infinite ground plane.
-A uniform plane wave incident on the antenna is received at the non-Foster loaded port, and the effective aperture area is calculated from the received voltage and the incident plane wave information.
-It outputs time-domain data for post-processing, along with binary geometry files.
+A uniform plane wave incident on the antenna is received at the non-Foster loaded port (square coaxial port), and the effective aperture area is calculated from the received voltage and the incident plane wave information.

+It outputs time-domain data for post-processing, along with a binary geometry file.
 Because SPICE is used, the port impedance needs to be corrected after post processing - the post processing uses 50 ohms (constant over frequency) for the impedance instead of the correct impedance value.
 This value is purely for post processing - the correct port impedance was used in the simulation, but the post processor doesn't natively know this value.
+The file YY... corrects for this...

+Though a square coaxial-like port is used, there is another script in ZZ that supports circular ports as well.
+The user can define any port shape they want via the static solver, but square and circle coax examples are available...

 ## Workflow